Spring training roundup: Strasburg struggles in spring debut

 Twins 4, Red Sox 1 Eddie Rosario hit a two-run double and Alex Kirilloff slugged a two-run homer as Minnesota knocked off visiting Boston at Fort Myers, Fla.
 J.D.
 Martinez hit his homer of the spring for the Red Sox.

-Blue Jays 5, Tigers 4 Teoscar Hernandez drove in three runs to help visiting Toronto edge Detroit at Lakeland, Fla.
+Blue Jays 5, Tigers 4 Teoscar Hernandez drove in three runs to help to visit Toronto edge Detroit at Lakeland, Fla.
 Jonathan Schoop had a two-run double and Daniel Pinero hit a solo blast for the Tigers.

 Mets 3, Cardinals 2 Andres Gimenez slugged a two-out homer in the bottom of the eighth inning to lift New York past visiting St. Louis at Port St. Lucie, Fla.
 Paul Goldschmidt and Austin Dean homered for the Cardinals.